camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/07-model-api/05-delegation-code.html.md

 ## Java Delegate

 If your class implements the `org.camunda.bpm.engine.delegate.JavaDelegate` interface you can access the BPMN model instance and the current flow element.
-However a Java Delegate can only be added to a service task so the return flow element will always be a service task.
+In the following example the `JavaDelegate` was added to a service task in the BPMN model.
+Therefore the returned flow element can be casted to a `ServiceTask`.

 ```java
 public class ExampleServiceTask implements JavaDelegate {